Anhtu07/Anhtu07.github.io/_posts/2019-05-31-dominating-set.md

 ---
-layout: post
+layout: distill
-title:  "Polynomial Algorithm for Minimum Dominating Set in Some Family of Graphs"
+title:  Polynomial Algorithm for Minimum Dominating Set in Some Family of Graphs
 date:   2019-05-31
-excerpt: "This post present proof and techniques for finding minimum dominating set in some families of graphs"
+description: This post present proof and techniques for finding minimum dominating set in some families of graphs.

-image: "/images/prob_model.png"
+authors:
+  - name: Tu Anh-Nguyen
+    url: "/"
+    affiliations:
+      name: HUST
 ---

 ## The Problem